rexcontrols/REXexamples/Function_blocks_Advanced/EPC_Linux/README.md

 Remember that **frequent writes to SD cards or compact flash disks can corrupt your storage medium**.
 Consider using tmpfs (ramdisk) for working files of the EPC function block.
-You will need to define a symlink to e.g. /tmp or /run/tmp inside the /rex/rexcore directory.
+You will need to define a symlink to e.g. /tmp or /run/tmp inside the /rex/data directory.

 ## Timing of the project ##

 The algorithm runs each 500 milliseconds (0.5 s).
 See the EXEC function block,
 tick x ntick0 = 0.1 x 5 = 0.5

-## Prerequisities ##
+## Prerequisites ##
 - RexCore and AdvBlk modules must be installed and running on the target device.
 - A valid licence for advanced function blocks is required.
-- Copy the .sh file and the .csv files to /rex/rexcore on the target device.
+- Copy the .sh file and the .csv files to /rex/data on the target device.

 ## Running the example ##
 - The **exec.mdl* file is the project main file.